SegoCode/RamonWare/README.md

 Ramonware.bat
 ```

 > [!IMPORTANT]
-> To create a real functionality the script must download aescript cli (https://www.aescrypt.com/download/), or otherwise have it available in the system path.
+> This prototype performs detection and inventory only.
+It does not apply cryptographic operations or modify target files.

 ## Download